Clinical Pharmacy Specialist SCH

 KNOWLEDGE, SKILL AND ABILITY

-- Doctor of Pharmacy degree (PharmD) with PGY-1 Pharmacy Residency focusing in hospital or ambulatory care setting.
-Board Certification (Board of Pharmacy Specialties (BPS or equivalent) required within one year of specialty specific eligibility, or
+- Doctor of Pharmacy degree (PharmD) with PGY-1 Pharmacy Residency focusing in a hospital or ambulatory care setting.
+Minimum of 1 additional year of experience as a clinical pharmacist with over 50 percent of their experience in a clinical setting required Board Certification (Board of Pharmacy Specialties also known as BPS) required within one year of specialty specific eligibility, or

-- Doctor of Pharmacy degree (PharmD) with 4 years of experience as Clinical Pharmacist with over 50 percent of their experience in a clinical setting and Board Certification (BPS or equivalent), or
+- Doctor of Pharmacy degree (PharmD) with 4 years of experience as Clinical Pharmacist with over 50 percent of their experience in a clinical setting and Board Certification (BPS), or

-- Bachelor's Degree in Pharmacy with 6 years' experience as a Clinical Pharmacist with over 50 percent of their experience in a clinical setting and Board Certification (BPS or equivalent)
+- Bachelor's Degree in Pharmacy with 5 years' experience as a Clinical Pharmacist with over 50 percent of their experience in a clinical setting and Board Certification (BPS), or

 - Within 12 months of hire, maintains compliance with preceptor qualifications set forth by the American Society of Health-System Pharmacists (ASHP)